unclecode/crawl4ai/README.md

 ### v0.2.3
 - 🎨 Extract and return all media tags (Images, Audio, and Video).
 Check `result.media`
+- 🔗 Extrat all external and internal links.
+Check `result.links`
+- 📚 Extract metadata from the page.
+Check `result.metadata`
+- 🕵️ Support `user_agent` parameter to set the user agent for the HTTP requests.
 - 🖼️ Take [screenshots](#taking-screenshots) of the page.

 ### v0.2.2